B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/important_notes.rst

 Important Notes
 ===============

-- chewBBACA only works with **python 3** (automatic testing for Python 3.8 and Python 3.9 with GitHub Actions).
+- chewBBACA only works with **Python 3** (automatic testing for Python 3.8 and Python 3.9 with GitHub Actions).
 - We strongly recommend that users install and use **BLAST 2.9.0+** with chewBBACA, as chewBBACA's processes have been extensively tested with that version of BLAST.